Open Access Academic Journals: Go for Gold?

 The problem with switching to a gold access model is that it would benefit publicly funded research in the sciences at the expense of academia’s other disciplines.
 Whereas the cost of submitting to journals can be incorporated into a project’s initial budget for most scientific research, there is no clear procedure for self-funded or partially funded researchers in the arts, humanities and social sciences.

 Another troubling scenario with the gold access model would be journals charging researchers exorbitant prices to submit articles for peer review, meaning only the work of well-funded researchers and institutions would be taken seriously at the highest levels.
-As Paul Ayris, director of library services at University College London, comments, university departments will be required to pay “whatever amount key publishers choose to charge”.
+As Paul Ayris, director of library services at University College London, commented, university departments will be required to pay “whatever amount key publishers choose to charge”.
 Under the gold access proposal, the right to read will be won at the expense of journals no longer taking submissions from poorer universities or poorer researchers.

 In supporting the move to open access, other options that would not create dependence on governments or external funders should be considered.
 Governments should stop allowing publishing companies to group their subscription deals monopolistically.
-Splitting up the subscription monoliths would inject competition back into the publishing world and reward those journals using the internet to reduce their costs or gain a greater non-academic audience.
+Splitting up the subscription monoliths would inject competition back into the publishing world and reward those journals using the internet to reduce their costs or gain greater non-academic audiences.
 One of the most important trailblazers using the internet has been eLife, a journal created by the Wellcome Trust and other supporters to “look beyond the status quo” in terms of how scientific research is communicated. eLife came from the academic community itself and provides complete open access alongside top-tier expertise.
 This kind of model would be more likely to set in motion an open access trend if existing publishers were not allowed such an anti-competitive grip on the industry.

 Academic journals play such a fundamental role for society’s success that any changes must be carefully considered.
 Although there are clear benefits to making research publications open access, proposed changes the UK government supports would benefit only the scientific community.
-This reflects the government’s trend of supporting higher education only insofar as it provides direct, material results that benefit the political agenda.
+This reflects the government’s trend of supporting higher education only insofar as it provides direct, material results that benefit a political agenda.
 Since the time of Socrates, academic inquiry has made space for dissenting views regardless of wealth or status.
 Indeed, academic journals only began in the 17th century when the Royal Society’s proceedings were published in journal form out of a firm conviction that research could only progress through the open exchange of ideas.
 The freedom to submit to a journal without paying for the privilege is central to this belief.
 But perhaps that is just history and not a discipline worth supporting.

 Dominic Burbidge is associate editor of Free Speech Debate.
 He is currently pursuing a doctorate in the politics of Kenya and Tanzania at Oriel College, Oxford, and writes a blog on African affairs.